 A TAS Combo Order is an Order to buy or sell a stated quantity of the relevant Intra‐Commodity Spread (“Time Spread”) at a price expressed as a differential (which may be zero) above or below the Daily Settlement Price for the second Contract on the trading day on which the TAS Combo Order is executed.
 TAS Combo Orders may not trade as Inter‐Commodity Spreads.
 TAS Combo Orders may be priced in increments (plus or minus) of up to 10 minimum trading increments from the Daily Settlement Price for the second Contract.
 A TAS Combo Order executed at a zero differential will be filled and cleared at the Daily Settlement Price for the trading day for both legs of the Time Spread.
 The first leg of the Time Spread is priced at the Daily Settlement Price, as applicable, for that contract month.
 The second leg of the Time Spread is priced at the Daily Settlement Price, as applicable, for that contract minus the allowable TAS price increment traded, except in circumstances where the traded TAS price is the actual settlement or market price of the contract.
-Implied Orders from TAS Combo Orders (Implied Out and Implied In) will not be generated in the Trading System.

 Combination Order

 A “Combination Order” means an Order to simultaneously buy and/or sell at least two contracts in one or more Contracts in a form accommodated by the Trading System (except for TAS Combos which are limited to Intra-Commodity Spreads).
 All legs of a Combination Order are acquired simultaneously and must be for the same account or accounts with the same beneficial ownership.
 The Exchange will accept a Combination Order of up to four legs into the Trading System (except for TAS Combos).
-Combination Orders may execute against other Combination Orders or they may execute against the respective legs of Orders within the Order Book.
+Combination Orders may execute against other Combination Orders.
 Combination Orders shall not update the prices of the respective legs of such Combination Orders in their respective Order Book.
 The Exchange will disseminate Combination Orders through ITCH and FIX protocols.
 These types of Orders may also be referred to as “Strategies.”
-Quotes and Orders are permitted in Combination Order Books.
+Orders are permitted in Combination Order Books.
 The following order types may be Combination Orders: Market Orders, Limit Orders and Market-to-Limit Orders, Iceberg Orders, and TAS Orders.

-Implied Orders

-The term “Implied Orders” means Limit Orders that are automatically generated by the Trading System from a derived price.
-An “Implied Out Order” derives its price and quantity from resting Combination Strategy Orders and the aggregate of the respective legs which are at the best price for a Contract.
-An “Implied In Order” derives it price and quantity from the net differential from the best prices as between two contract months for a Contract.
-The Exchange will not disseminate Implied In Orders through the ITCH Market Data Feed; it will disseminate through FIX.
-Implied Out Orders will not generate for any Combination Order (Tailor Made) that is originated by a Futures Participant or its Authorized Traders or Authorized Customers.
-An Implied Order cannot be an FOK or IOC.